michaldudek/Bundy/README.md

 This will concatenate and minify the four given files and save the result in `minified/myplugin.min.js`.

-Google Closure Java App is used to minify the JavaScript, therefore you need JVE installed and enabled.
+Google Closure Compiler Java application is used to minify the JavaScript, therefore you need JVE installed and enabled.

 #### Minify CSS